oxctl/calendar-import/docs/disaster-recovery.md

    - `Restore type > Restore entire bucket`
    - `Restore destination > Use existing bucket` then type in the `Bucket name` which is the bucket you enabled ACLs for
    - In the `Restore role` section, select `Choose an IAM role` the `Role name` is `cad-aws-account-backup-BackupRole-*`
+   - Click `Restore backup`
-7. Finally, disable the ACLs that you enabled in step 5.
+7. Finally, revert the changes to the ACLs made during step 5, select `ACLs disabled (recommended)`.

 ### Tear things down